 4. Finish folding the long sleeve shirt

 Tuck the rectangle into halves or thirds to fit in your drawers or shelves.
 Start at the bottom of the shirt and fold it up into a smaller rectangle.
 If you want to store your shirts standing up in your drawers for easier access, use the thirds technique.
 If you stack your shirts on a shelf, use the halves technique.

 How to fold a long sleeve t-shirt: quick tip

 Be careful about stacking too many shirts on a shelf.
 Doing so will make it harder to pull out the shirts on the bottom of the stack.
 Try to stack 3-4 shirts on top of each other, max.

-2. How to Fold a Long Sleeve Dress Shirt
+Long Sleeve Dress Shirt

 - Button up most buttons so the shirt will hold its shape and stay together while you fold it.
 Run your hands over the fabric to straighten any wrinkles or creases, then adjust the collar until it lays flat and neat.

 - Use a clean, flat surface such as a table, dresser, or bed as your workspace for folding.
 Lay the shirt facedown, smooth it out, and adjust the collar if it has folded or collapsed.